-Samsung Electronics has topped again the affordable segment of India’s smartphone market.
-India is one of the fastest growing smartphone markets in the world and the South Korean tech giant has 58% market share in India for the first quarter that ended in March.
+Samsung Electronics has topped the affordable segment of India’s smartphone market again.
+India is one of the fastest-growing smartphone markets in the world, and the South Korean tech giant has a 58% market share in India for the first quarter that ended in March.
 It is identical the share has been captured due to the bumper 8 million unit sales of its Galaxy J series.

-During the same period Samsung’s volume share in the affordable smartphone market segment is also said to have increased to 55% and in 2015 it was 40% share in by both value and volume.
+During the same period, Samsung’s volume share in the affordable smartphone market segment is also said to have increased to 55%, and in 2015 it was a 40% share in both value and volume.

-Smartphones priced between Rs 6,000-15,000 are most popular among Indian consumers and Samsung captures about 65% of the industry by volumes in this segment.
-Not only Samsung, some other Indian and Chinese smartphone makers like Micromax, Intex, Xiaomi and LeEco has strong foothold in this segment and their maximum revenue comes budgeted smartphones.
+Smartphones priced between Rs 6,000-15,000 are the most popular among Indian consumers, and Samsung captures about 65% of the industry by volumes in this segment.
+Not only Samsung but some other Indian and Chinese smartphone makers like Micromax, Intex but Xiaomi, and LeEco also have a strong foothold in this segment, and their maximum revenue comes from budgeted smartphones.